-% withdrawn from areas with water stress Comparison with previous reporting year Please explain F low No <not applicable=""></not> Based on WRI Aqueduct tool, we were mapping our facilities location to water stress area with high and extremely high area.
-We identified none of our facilities included to water stress area.
+% withdrawn from areas with water stress Comparison with previous reporting year Please explain Ro 1 w No <not applicable=""></not> Based on WRI Aqueduct tool, we were mapping our facilities location to water stress area with high and extremely high area.
+We identified none of our facilities included to water stress area. l. l .